 We’re looking for people who have vision for a better justice system and who have worked to make it a reality.
 How are you rethinking law, reimagining the legal system, rebuilding trust with the public, or reframing the future of the legal profession?
 We want to hear about it.

 - Nominations are accepted between October 1 and December 1 each year.
-The nomination window for the 2021 award has been extended through December 8, 2020.
+The nomination window for the 2021 award is now closed.

 - Nominations may be made by others, but self-nomination is also encouraged.

 - IAALS will review the nominations and select the award recipient by the end of February of the award year.
 The award will be presented each year at IAALS’ Rebuilding Justice Award Dinner.
 The 2021 recipient will be announced in April.

 - IAALS reserves the right not to present the award in a given year.

 - IAALS looks forward to highlighting the recipient’s contributions and efforts—at the award dinner, on our website, through our communications networks, and through other opportunities over the course of the award year.
 IAALS’ goal is to elevate the profile and awareness of the innovators in our legal system and their efforts.

 Eligibility is open to anyone who is:

 - An innovator who has made significant impacts toward making the American legal system work better for everyone who needs it and everyone who is a part of it.